-This day long excursion will take you through the mangrove forest of Penang's north-western tip before trekking through the dipterocarp forest of the national park.
+This day-long excursion will take you through the mangrove forest of Penang's north-western tip before trekking through the dipterocarp forest of the national park.

 Following the mangrove tour you venture out into the open sea and sail to Pantai Kerachut, the second entrance into the national park.
-Along the way it is likely that you will pause next to the village fishing fleet and receive up-dates on the days catch.
+Along the way it is likely that you will pause next to the village fishing fleet and receive updates on the day's catch.

 The trek through the national park will take you past a rare meromictic lake, through shady valleys, along the side of rivers and up hills (some of which are quite steep — up to an 18% incline).
-Towards the end of the trek, you have the opportunity to climb some steep steps up to a view point from where you can see a traditional floating fishing village and Batu Feringgi.
+Towards the end of the trek, you have the opportunity to climb some steep steps up to a view point from where you can see a traditional floating fishing village and Batu Ferringhi.
 The trek is approximately three kilometres long takes between three and five hours depending on your fitness and the length of your lunch stop.